Home

 and I'll be sure to get your copy to you right away!

-I will also have copies available at shows listed below.
+I will also have copies available at shows we attend.

 "When you buy your first Dexter,you start on a trail; a cow trail.
 Every decision and experience makes the trail unique, but enthusiasm and dedication make it a common journey.